Login or Register to make a submission.

 IJDL has the following requirements in place that authors must follow and adhere to.

-Please keep in mind that these requirements are subject to change at anytime without prior notice when new policies and legal ruling emerge from AECT—the sponsoring organization of IJDL—and other legal authorities in the U.S.:
+Please keep in mind that these requirements are subject to change at any time without prior notice when new policies and legal rulings emerge from AECT—the owning organization of IJDL—and other legal authorities in the U.S.:

 • GenAI tools cannot be listed as an author of a design case, as they do not meet the requirements for authorship (COPE).